Basic exercises you should be doing to stay in shape for bow season

 Do 3-4 sets of 8-12 with 90-120 seconds rest between sets.

-Squats primarily strengthen the muscles of the leg, however, a kettlebell or dumbbell goblet squat forces you to create upper body tension throughout the entire movement, increasing strength in the abs, arms, and upper back.
+Squats primarily strengthen the muscles of the leg.
+However, a kettlebell or dumbbell goblet squat forces you to create upper body tension throughout the entire movement, increasing strength in the abs, arms, and upper back during this exercise.

 To perform a squat, hold a kettlebell or dumbbell at chest height.
 Bend your knees and sit slightly back on your heels as you go down.